-Tort: Negligence.
-2 years.
+Tort: Negligence and products: 4 years.
 Fla.
-Stat. § 95.11(4)(a) (actions accruing after Mar.
-24, 2023; 4 years for actions accruing before - see HB 837).
-Products not permanently incorporated into an improvement: 4 years.
+Stat. § 95.11.
+Improvements to real property: 4 years from the date of owner's possession, the issuance of a certificate of occupancy, or the abandonment or completion of the work, whichever is latest.
 Fla.
-Stat. § 95.11(3)(d); see Fla.
-Stat. § 95.11(3)(g) (4 years for actions for taking, detaining or injuring personal property).
-Improvements to real property: 4 years from the date of the issuance of a temporary certificate of occupancy, or a certificate of completion or the abandonment of the work, whichever is earliest.
-Fla.
-Stat. § 95.11(3)(c).
+Stat. § 95.11.
 Professional malpractice and wrongful death: 2 years from the date of the incident or the date incident is discovered or should have been discovered.
 Fla.
-Stat. § 95.11; but cf. Am.
-Auto.
-Ins.
-V. FDH Infrastructure Servs., LLC, 364 So.
-3d 1082 (Fla.
-Dist.
-Ct.
-App.
-2023) (construction-based malpractice actions governed by 4-year statute of limitations).
+Stat. § 95.11.